markperez1904/personal-website/README.md

 - Clone the repo
 - `cd` into the directory
 - run `npm install`
+- run `npm run generate` to generate the files.
-- run `npm run dev` to view lives changes.
+- run `npm run start` to preview the changes.